bkielczewski/akanke/README.md

 3. Point your browser to [http://localhost:8080](http://localhost:8080)

 ### Contributing
-You're really welcome to contribute, just create a pull request and I'll accept it if it makes sense.
+You're really welcome to contribute or share ideas.
+Given you know Spring it should be quite straight-forward to make at least some sense out of the code.
+If not, just ask questions and I'll try to help.

 ### Road map
 I'll be looking into:

+* RSS feeds
-* Support for more templating engines
+* Supporting alternative templating engines (JSP)
-* Writing an admin module that allows creating and editing Markdown files online
+* Admin module that allows creating and editing Markdown files online
-* Build-in Git integration to store and sync documents using a repository
+* Build-in Git integration to store and sync `./documents` contents using a repo

 Release History
 ---------------